Victims of drunk driving collisions often suffer serious injuries, many of which can have life-altering consequences and limitations.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we have extensive experience dealing with auto accident claims, including claims by victims injured in drunk driving accidents.
+At Dolman Law Group, we have previously dealt with auto accident claims, including claims by victims injured in drunk driving accidents.

 In one notable claim, we helped win $939,000 for a victim injured in a drunk driving accident.
 We have also helped multiple auto accident victims achieve substantial results in their claims: one truck accident victim with a brain injury received $3.2 million in compensation, while a victim with two herniated discs following an auto accident received $1.58 million in compensation.

-The Aftermath of Clearwater Uber Drunk Driving Accidents: Serious Injuries With Lifelong Consequences
+The Aftermath of Clearwater Uber Drunk Driving Accidents

-Drunk drivers display decreased focus and concentration, and less ability to safely control their vehicles.
+Drunk drivers display decreased focus and concentration and a lessened ability to safely control their vehicles.
 Often, drunk drivers struggle to keep their vehicles on the road or to navigate safely.
 Poor decision-making skills and slowed reaction times create a perfect storm that can substantially decrease those drivers’ ability to maintain control of their vehicles during an accident.
 As a result, drunk driving accident victims often have more substantial injuries than those involved in other types of auto accidents.

 Victims with a traumatic brain injury might lose the ability to focus or concentrate on a task at hand.
 Many struggle with emotional regulation following the accident: they may react with extreme emotion to relatively mild stimuli or find themselves having emotional reactions inappropriate to the situation.
 Many even notice personality changes following the accident.